open-contracting/kingfisher-summarize/docs/cli.rst

 Create persistent tables for all summary tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, some summary tables are database `views <https://www.postgresql.org/docs/current/sql-createview.html>`__ and not persistent `tables <https://www.postgresql.org/docs/current/sql-createtable.html>`__, in order to save disk space.
-Use the ``--tables-only`` option to make all summary tables into persistent tables.
+Use the ``--tables-only`` option to make all summary tables into persistent tables (similar to `materialized views <https://www.postgresql.org/docs/11/rules-materializedviews.html>`__).

 .. code-block:: bash